vincentt-cmd/vincentt-cmd/README.md

 ---
 ## Projects

-- Active Directory Project
+📚 Active Directory / Splunk Lab
-- SOC Automation Lab (currently working on)
+You can view the write-up here.

 ---

 ## Contact Me